CrasedCrashout/brew/README.md

 # brew | Elixir Studios' Legacy Nintendo Emulator

+Why brew?

+brew offers HUNDREDS of Legacy Nintendo games, from the NES all the way to n64!

+Easy loading and local hosting provides ease-of-use and privacy

 We hope you enjoy over 100+ games!
 Found a bug?
 Feature request?
 Game Request?
 Submit a ticket via the Support page!

 We do not collect play data or personal info, everything runs locally in your browser!